Broadly speaking there are two varieties of partnerships: general partnerships and limited partnerships.

-One of the main advantages of operating through a BVI limited partnership, rather than a company, relates to the peculiar tax treatment of partners.
-In a company, for instance, members are effectively taxed twice, once at the corporate level and again at the personal level.
-In a partnership, the flow-through provisions remove the first level of taxation, so that the general and limited partners are taxed only once.
-Because the BVI offers a tax exemption for non-BVI limited partnerships, the partners are not taxed at all, while the limited partners enjoy the further advantage of their limited liability.
+One of the main advantages of operating through a BVI limited partnerships, rather than a company, relates to the peculiar tax treatment of partners.
+The BVI offers a tax exemption for non-BVI limited partners, the partners are not taxed at all.
+As limited partners, they enjoy the further advantage of their limited liability.

-Non-BVI or International Limited Partnerships are also attractive vehicles for use as mutual funds or other arrangements traditionally housed in a corporate structure.
+Limited Partnerships are attractive vehicles for use as mutual funds or other arrangements traditionally housed in a corporate structure.
 There are no company law rules governing matters such as maintenance and return of capital, meetings, dividends, and duties of directors, and these rules can be established in the Articles of the Limited Partnership.

 Coverdale provides incorporation and maintenance services in relation to general and limited partnerships, as well as the International Business Companies (and its successor, the BVI Business Company), which can be used as the corporate entity to act as the general partner of the member partners.
 We are also able to provide all registered agent and registered office services for all forms of partnerships, as well as full administration services, including banking and accounting services.